Pacific Southwest, Region 9: Superfund

 The contamination addressed in the MEW Record of Decision is both facility-specific and regional.
 Each individual MEW Company is responsible for investigation, cleanup, and source control for soil and groundwater contamination at their individual facility-specific properties south of U.S. Highway 101.
 Contaminated groundwater that has bypassed the source control areas and has mixed together with other contaminated groundwater from other source areas is considered part of the regional groundwater contamination plume, or the “regional plume.”

 - The MEW Regional Groundwater Remediation Program systems south and north of U.S. Highway 101 are designed to contain and clean up contaminated groundwater where the contaminated plume has mixed together with other contaminated groundwater and where the source of contamination has not been identified.
-The Navy and NASA Ames both operate groundwater extraction and treatment systems to contain and clean up contaminated groundwater at their areas of responsibility on Moffett Field, in addition to the regional system operating North of 101 on Moffett Field.
+NASA Ames operates groundwater extraction and treatment systems to contain and clean up contaminated groundwater in its areas of responsibility on Moffett Field, in addition to the regional system operating North of 101 on Moffett Field.

 It is important to note that groundwater currently is not used for drinking water or other potable uses.
 Groundwater in the area is, however, a potential future source of drinking water and therefore groundwater cleanup standards have been established.